scalajp/2018.scalamatsuri.org/_candidates_en/RichardImaoka_2.md

 tags:
   - Tools
 suggestions:
-  - People who have troubles understanding Akka Stream
+  - People who have trouble understanding Akka Stream
   - People who like to understand programs visually
 ---
 Akka Stream is a type-safe stream processing library capable of backpressure handling.
-Many conference talks were already held about it, and many of dev teams have introduced it in production.
-However, jargons and unfamiliar concepts might have troubled you.
+Many conference talks have already been held about it, and many dev teams have introduced it in production.
+However, jargon and unfamiliar concepts may still have troubled you.
 Akka Stream is “graph”-ical, thus I believe animations of how streams run will greatly help you understand it.
 I won’t give you brand new knowledge, but make it as visual and easy to understand as possible.
-Materialization, exception handling, how it works inside (Akka) Http - these things would become clear after the session.
+Materialization, exception handling, and how it works inside (Akka) Http should become clear to you after this session.